w3-key/intu_frontend/README.md

 This dapp relies on a SKALE sFUEL distributor of mine, which may or may not be up.
 If you wish to setup your own SKALE sFuel distributor, see here:

 ### :alien: Why SKALE?
 This example is set to run on the SKALE Testnet.
+Any EVM network can be supported.
 ```
 Chain ID : 974399131
 ```